-Analyses material change opportunities, mostly to sustain light weighting or sustainability efforts.
+Designed to analyze material change opportunities, the Materials and Lightweighting Vehicle Domain presents opportunities to sustain light weighting or sustainability efforts.

 To comply with emissions targets, OEMs must consider all options, including new materials that reduce vehicle mass.
 Additionally, OEMs and suppliers need to examine new construction materials and techniques to reduce costs, ensure greater cradle-to-grave sustainability, and support innovative design features.

-IHS Markit’s Materials and Lightweighting Service provides insight, context, data, and analytics for the key technologies that are reshaping the materials used in car and components production.
+S&P Global Mobility’s Materials and Lightweighting Vehicle Domain provides insight, context, data, and analytics covering the key technologies that are reshaping materials used in car and component production.

-The Materials & Lightweighting Service is part of a suite of vehicle contenting services.
-Delivered through AutoTechInsight, an IHS Markit automotive strategy and planning solution, the service provides a view into current automotive trends and future demand through:
+The Materials and Lightweighting Vehicle Domain is part of a suite of vehicle contenting solutions.
+Delivered through AutoTechInsight, a S&P Global Mobility automotive strategy and planning solution, the Vehicle Domain provides a view into current automotive trends and future demand through: